 Performer and Presenter Information

 Speakers and presenters for library programs are identified using a variety of referral sources including recommendations from other libraries or community partners, art, and cultural organizations.
-Community members, presenters, and performers who are interested in offering a program for the library can submit their ideas using this application (link to form).
+Community members, presenters, and performers who are interested in offering a program for the library can submit their ideas using this application.
 Program proposals will be reviewed by a library staff member who will respond to the proposal within 30 days of receipt.

 Performers and presenters will not be excluded from consideration because of their race, color, religion, creed, sex, age, national origin, mental or physical disability, political belief or affiliation, or gender identity and expression.
 The library does not present programs that support or oppose any individual candidate.
 Election information such as candidate forums that include invitations to all recognized candidates may be offered.